CosmicBagel/mana-shock/game.md

 from the player

 - The game is played from the first-person perspective
   - Melee combat will be an element, but will not be the focus of the combat as FPS melee combat is notoriously difficult to get right

+- The game can not be paused, and by default the player can not choose to load a save (only continue where left off).
+Robust auto save is necessary.
+Optionally the player can enable traditional saving and loading.

 - Early on the player will find a companion, a faerie creature from another world.
 This companion will help explain things to the player, but only at the